DavidVeksler/SmallTalk/README.md

 ## TODO's
 * This prototype does not implement session security.
 * An administrative backend is not included.
-* A CMS for editing lesson plans is not include.
-Out of the box, MediaWiki can be used to provide easy, collaborative content editing.
+* A CMS for editing lesson plans.
+MediaWiki can be used to provide a ready-made collaborative content editing.